 SFigure 3.
 Temporal instability of the Bed.
-Schematic 1923 map of the littoral communities of the top of Tyuva Inlet, from Guryanova et al. 1928.
-The map also shows the approximate boundaries of the Bed in 2004-2010 and the locations shown in the photos.
+Schematic map of the littoral communities of the top of the Tyuva Inlet in 1923, from Guryanova et al. 1928.
+The map also shows the approximate boundaries of the Bed in 2004-2010 and the locations seen in the photos.
 Photographs: selected areas of the Bed in 2009 (near locality BS+05) and in 2012.
 Bar graphs: age structures of mussels in BS+05 in different years.

 Regression analysis of Ptros variation with time also revealed significant changes in settlements from littoral rocks and in the Bed: in both habitats the proportion of MT decreased with time (STable 9, SFig 2).
 In settlements from sandbanks and kelps, the tendency was the same, but insignificant (STable 9, SFig 2).
 This could be due to the scarcity of data on these habitats.